 What the RIGHT Coach Can Do For You – Part 2

-In my 30 years of coaching c-level executives, I am frequently asked how an executive coach can really help someone at a senior level.
+In over 30 years of coaching c-level executives, I am frequently asked if an executive coach/advisor can really help a senior leader.
 I get it.
 Once you have reached this level, you’re expected to know what you’re doing and be pretty good at it.
 Often, these leaders are confident and don’t spend a lot of time thinking about personal development.
 The results speak for themselves and it can be hard to see how a coach can help.

 I would agree that a traditional junior-level coach from a coaching consortium many organizations belong to, likely won’t have the experience or expertise to go beyond asking questions until they get a breakthrough.
-This is not the kind of business advisory work I am generally asked to do.
+This is not the kind of work I am generally asked to do as an executive advisor.

 Personal Development for C-Level Leaders

 In my previous blog, I covered Assessing The Situation.
-Today, I want to share how even the best senior leaders could benefit from the right Executive Coach.
-In fact, I can confidently share that C-level leaders who are succeeding in their roles see some of the BEST results from the business advisory type of coaching I offer.
+Today, I want to share how even the best senior leaders could benefit from the right Executive Coach or advisor.
+I can confidently share that C-level leaders who are succeeding in their roles see some of the BEST results from the business advisory type of coaching I offer.
 Whether you are starting a new role, trying to take your leadership to the next level, or planning for the future, you can benefit from an advisor-coach.
 Here are a few examples of clients I have worked with in the past two years.

 1. Accelerate a President’s integration into a new role with a new team.

-This past year, I have helped several new business unit Presidents understand their new role, get to know their team, and integrate into the culture in a way that enables them to be themselves, demonstrate visible leadership fast, identify opportunities, and deliver results quickly.
-The advantage of a coach in this situation is that the coach can get to know key stakeholders, help identify and triangulate conflicting expectations and sort out hot spots before the new leader even shows up for work.
+This year, I helped several new business unit Presidents understand their roles, assess their team, and integrate into the culture quickly.
+Their goal was to demonstrate visible leadership fast, identify opportunities, and deliver results quickly.
+An executive coach/advisor is that they can get to know stakeholders, help identify and triangulate conflicting expectations before the client shows up for work.
 We generally start talking to stakeholders 15-30 days before the new leader arrives.
-In one case, my client was a head of innovation with three main senior stakeholders.
-One expected him to revolutionize the brand, turning an airline into a lifestyle brand.
-One expected him to lay low, maintain the status quo and keep innovation out of operations, and yet a third wanted him to take over an innovative customer experience.
-My role, at least in part, was to sort this out and create stakeholder alignment before the new leader started so he didn’t walk into a minefield of competing loyalties.
+In one case, a head of innovation had three senior stakeholders.
+One expected him to revolutionize the brand, one expected him to lay low, maintain the status quo and keep innovation out of operations, and yet a third wanted him to take over an innovative customer experience.
+Part of my role was to sort this out and create stakeholder alignment before the new leader started so he didn’t walk into a minefield of competing loyalties.

 2. Build a targeted plan for development.